Sales Tax & Use Tax

 - For returns filed and paid within 30 days of the due date, the penalty calculation is a graduated scale per NAC 360.395.
 Instructions are included following the form.

-- Who should use it: This is the standard Consumer Use Tax Return for businesses that do not sell, don’t require a seller’s permit, such as construction contractors and individuals who have not paid sales tax on their purchases.
+- Who should use it: This is the standard Consumer Use Tax Return for businesses that do not sell, don’t require a seller’s permit, such as construction contractors and individuals who have not paid Sales Tax on their purchases.

 - Purpose: To report only Consumer Use Taxes